tomonatu8/ExtendedSDA/README.md

 # ExtendedSDA

 This repository contains the codebase for the paper titled "Probabilistic Analysis of Stable Matching in Large Markets with Siblings".
-This includes implementations of **Extended Sorted Deferred Acceptance (ESDA)**, and synthetic data generation using Rust-based Mallows models.
+This includes implementations of **Extended Sorted Deferred Acceptance (ESDA)**, and synthetic data generation using Mallows models implemented in Rust.

 ## Key Features
 - **SC (Sequence Couples Algorithm)** [1]